-Congratulations, you’ve added some blueberry bushes to your home garden!
-Naturally, you’re looking forward to summer afternoons spent picking ripe berries.
-Pruning blueberries is the best way to ensure a bumper crop year after year.
+If you’re reading this post, that means that you must have recently added some blueberry bushes to your home garden!
+Naturally, you’re looking forward to summer afternoons spent picking ripe berries, which means you probably also know that pruning blueberries is the best way to ensure a bumper crop year after year.
 This article will prepare you to confidently prune blueberries for healthy, productive bushes.
+Keep reading to learn all there is to it!

 Backyard blueberry growers may find it tempting to let the blueberry plants figure it out by themselves.
-While a berry patch in the wild might produce delicious fruit, blueberries that have been cultivated for the garden need to be pruned.
+While a berry patch in the wild might still produce tasty fruit, homegrown blueberries cultivated for the garden need to be pruned for three main reasons:

 - Prune blueberries to keep the plant healthy and open.
 By pruning a blueberry bush, you can encourage growth that leaves the bush open to sunlight, air circulation, and pesticides if you are using them.

 - Prune blueberries to keep disease in check.
-Pruning blueberry plants gives you a natural opportunity to cut out any diseased canes for a healthy plant.
+Pruning blueberry plants gives you a better chance at catching and cutting out any diseased canes for a healthy plant.

 - Prune blueberries to improve fruit quality and increase fruit yield.
 By cutting out old wood, you encourage new growth of fruiting canes for a more productive blueberry bush.
 Furthermore, the plant can focus energy into growing the fruit for large, juicy blueberries.

 Now that you know why pruning blueberries is important, make sure you have all the equipment necessary to get the job done.
-Here’s a list of everything you’ll need to prune your blueberry shrubs.
+Here’s a list of everything you’ll need to prune your blueberry shrubs, along with my suggestion on where to purchase them online, if you don’t already have them.
 Home gardeners probably have most of this equipment on hand, but it never hurts to check twice.

 - Garden gloves to protect your hands from prickly blueberry bushes.